Shore durometer: Method of measurement

 The final value of the hardness depends on the depth of the indenter after it has been applied for 15 seconds on the material.
-If the indenter penetrates 2.54 mm (0.100 inch) or more into the material, the durometer is 0 for that scale.
+If the indenter penetrates 2.54 mm or more into the material, the durometer is 0 for that scale.
 If it does not penetrate at all, then the durometer is 100 for that scale.
 It is for this reason that multiple scales exist.
 But if the hardness is <10 °Sh or >90 °Sh the results are not to be trusted.
 The measurement must be redone with adjacent scale type.